 The Lakeland Civic Chorus was founded in 1972 as a result of an initiative by local community members and Lakeland Community College to complement the existing Lakeland Civic Orchestra.
 Romeo Pallante was appointed as the first music director and conductor.
 The chorus moved to the Lakeland campus after the completion of the performing arts center and art gallery in 1975.
 Pallante served until 2002 with Chuck Valley and Herb Knoll appointed to the podium when Pallante was on sabbaticals.
 The Romeo Pallante Scholarship was created upon his retirement and is administered by The Lakeland Foundation.
 Chris Robinson became music director in 2002 and served for 12 seasons.

-Leonard DiCosimo was appointed in 2015, is the current music director and conductor, and leads three choral ensembles available to singers on campus - Lakeland Civic Chorus, Women's Choir and the Lakeland Chorale.
-Under his direction, the singers perform annually for Lake County Captains baseball games and biannual services at Pilgrim UCC in Tremont.
+Leonard DiCosimo was the director from 2015-2021, and expanded the chorus to three choral ensembles available to singers on campus - Lakeland Civic Chorus, Women's Choir and the Lakeland Chorale.
+Under his direction, the singers performed annually for Lake County Captains baseball games and biannual services at Pilgrim UCC in Tremont.
 The chorus has also performed for "The Legend of Zelda - Symphony of the Goddesses" and "Distant Worlds - Music of Final Fantasy" video game concerts at Playhouse Square Center in Cleveland.